Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring on both sides of the Cascades crest in Washington; occurring in scattered locations throughout North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east across North America to the Atlantic.

 Habitat: Coastal and inland, saline or alkaline soil.